OsbornePro/NovaKey-Daemon/docs/security/protocol-summary.md

 ## Message route (`/msg`)
 Each request is one connection:
 - outer frame includes versioning + device id + ML-KEM ciphertext + nonce + AEAD ciphertext
-- inner plaintext includes a timestamp + typed message:
+inner plaintext includes a timestamp + typed message:
 - inject: secret payload
-  - approve: opens approval window (payload may be empty)
+- approve: opens approval window
+- arm: arms the daemon for a limited duration
+- disarm: clears armed state

 ## Why you sometimes see clipboard instead of typing
 Injection can be denied by: